SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 - In other words, completing even basic tasks autonomously and usefully in the real world requires common sense, good judgment, the ability to question goals and subgoals, and a refusal to interpret commands literally.
 - Unlike chatbots, advanced AI can’t be trained on text from the internet and then let loose.
 That would be like expecting to read a book about biking and then be able to ride a bike.
-- We should be far more concerned about what people will do with AI than with what AI will do on its own.
+- We should be far more concerned about what people will do with AI than with what AI will do on its own—the biggest risks to humanity will arise from people misusing it, not from AI going rogue.

 #### A Better Approach: Defending against Specific Threats

-- we think the biggest risks to humanity will arise from people misusing AI, not from AI going rogue.
 - Keeping AI out of bad actors’ hands won’t work.
 “Aligning” AI so that it refuses to help bad actors won’t work.
 Instead, we need to defend against specific threats.

 #### Concluding Thoughts